dheerajn/hashAll/README.md

 # hashAll - This app is completely designed using MVVM, JavaScript, POP and Machine Learning
+# CODE NOT UPDATED